How do I become an energy efficiency dealer?

 - A certificate of liability insurance with $1 million in general liability, bodily injury and property damage per each occurrence

 - Automobile Liability Insurance including coverage for bodily injury and property damage.

-- Workers' Compensation Insurance for Energy Efficiency Dealer's employees to the extent of statutory limits and Occupational Disease and Employer's Liability Insurance for not less than $500,000.
+- Workers' Compensation Insurance for Energy Efficiency Dealer's employees to the extent of statutory limits and Occupational Disease and Employer's Liability Insurance

 - Copy of your W-9